dotnet/orleans/Orleans-Streams/index.md

 We guaratee Sequantial Consistency for Stream Subsription operations.
 Specificaly, when consumer subscribes to a stream, once the `Task` representing the subsription operation was successfuly resolved, the consumer will see all events that were generated after it has subscribed.
 In addition, Rewindable streams allow to subscribe from an arbitrary point in time in the past by using `StreamSequenceToken` (more details can be found [here](Stream-Providers)).

 **Individual Stream Events Delivery Guarantees**:
 Individual event delivery guarantees depend on individual stream providers.
 Some provide only best-effort at-most-once delivery (such as Simple Message Streams), while others provide at-least-once delivery (such as Azure Queue Streams).
-It is even possible to build a stream provider that will guarantee exactly once delivery (we don't have such a provider yet, but it is possible to build one with our [extensability model](Streams-Extensibility)).
+It is even possible to build a stream provider that will guarantee exactly-once delivery (we don't have such a provider yet, but it is possible to build one with our [extensability model](Streams-Extensibility)).

 ## Code Samples